human9/rg353v_linux/README.md

 # nextOS

-The loader seems to work but kernel definitely isn't booting yet...
+The loader seems to work.. linux seemingly doesn't boot / it crashes.